ayrat555/ayrat555.github.io/_posts/2022-08-06-async-processing.md

 }
 ```

-Fang re-exports `serde` so it's not required to add it Cargo.toml file
+Fang re-exports `serde` so it's not required to add it to the `Cargo.toml` file

 ### Implement the AsyncRunnable trait